 Many users have their point of view that the software on iOS is quite different and better than other platforms.

-But, let me clear that it’s not true as the interface and basic working of the browser is quite identical except some minor changes.
+But, let me clarify that it’s not true as the interface and basic working of the browser is quite identical except for some minor changes.
 You can download the browser from the official website of Opera.

 The Opera can be installed on your Android devices too.
 You can use a browser as a primary one due to its excellent pre-loaded features.